Hannibal: Other

 The teenaged Sigmund Freud regarded Hannibal as a "hero"; the founder of psychoanalysis portrays an idealized image of Hannibal in his analysis of his "dreams of Rome" in The Interpretation of Dreams.
 Freud associates this phenomenon with the adage "All roads lead to Rome".
 He writes: "Hannibal and Rome symbolized for the adolescent that I was the opposition between the tenacity of Judaism and the organizing spirit of the Catholic Church".

 Kocaeli in Turkey has a cenotaph built in Hannibal's memory.
 Even though the location of Hannibal's tomb could not be determined precisely in the studies carried out through President Atatürk's great interest, a monumental cenotaph was built in 1981 in the south of present-day Gebze as an expression of Atatürk's respect for Hannibal.

+Popular culture

+In November 2023, it was announced Antoine Fuqua would reunite with Denzel Washington on a film about Hannibal for Netflix, with John Logan writing the screenplay.
+This fell through.
+Another production of Hannibal Barca is in development by Ken Sibanda, based on his opera and graphic novels, Hannibal the Great: An Opera.